-Present: Cllr Audrey Bott, Cllr Linda Middleton, Cllr Diane Russell, Cllr Duncan Grant, Cllr Barbara Nurse, Cllr Julian Stokes, Cllr Geoff Trotter, Cllr Michael Denny, Cllr Andrew Daniels, County Cllr.
-Sebastian Bowen, PC Gareth Maddox, Parish Clerk Ms E Lewis.
+Present: Cllr Audrey Bott, Cllr Diane Russell, Cllr Duncan Grant, Cllr Barbara Nurse, Cllr Julian Stokes, Cllr Geoff Trotter, Cllr Michael Denny, Cllr Andrew Daniels, County Cllr.
+Sebastian Bowen, Parish Clerk Ms E Lewis.

-3 members of the public were present (agenda items 1 to 4 & 7.3) together with Matthew Knight the Principal Conservation Officer from Herefordshire Council
+2 members of the public were present (agenda items 1 to 4 & 7.3) together with Matthew Knight the Principal Conservation Officer from Herefordshire Council

 1. Apologies for absence.
 Apologies were received from Cllr Harold Holder and Linda Middleton.

 2. Declarations of interest and written requests for dispensation.
-The Clerk made a disclosure of pecuniary interest in part of item 8.1 and signed the book accordingly.
+The Clerk made a disclosure of non-pecuniary interest in part of item 9.1 and signed the book accordingly.
 It was agreed she could stay in the room for the discussion.

 3. Public Participation

 3.1 Report from Ward Councillor: An invitation to visit the Waste to Power plant was issued to all councillors on either the 27th August or 31st September; the plant is now taking nearly all the landfill waste in the county and generates 20 megawatts of electricity for the grid, for which Herefordshire council gets paid.
 OFSTED will be inspecting children’s services in the next few days.
 Armed Forces Day is being held on the 21st June.

 3.2 Report from West Mercia Police: The police had sent their apologies for the meeting.